 Placement opportunities are diverse and enable some students to gain experience overseas.
 Previous students have travelled to Vietnam, China, Nepal, Tonga, New Zealand, United Kingdom, Canada, United States of America and South Africa, to complete long block placements in their third or fourth year of study.

-Students have a responsibility to ensure they are prepared and complete a number of mandatory Pre-Placement requirements such as Hepatitis B vaccination, First Aid/ CPR training, Working with Children application (Blue Card), and Queensland Health Orientation.
-Criminal history checks may be requested by some organisations, and students will be notified when this is required as they are allocated their placement, and the procedure to follow.
+Students have a responsibility to ensure they are prepared and complete a number of mandatory Pre-Placement requirements such as vaccinations/ proof of immunity to diseases, First Aid/ CPR training, Working with Children application (Blue Card), Australian Federal Police Check and Queensland Health Orientation.
+Other requirements may be requested by some organisations, and students will be notified when these are required as they are allocated their placement, and the procedure to follow.